-The Slayer is a 4 batten specialist wave riding sail.
+The Slayer is a 4 batten wave sail.

 The Slayer was born for wave sailing and riding.
 It is quite unique with a morphing seam shape through the range, with each size up, seam shape increases slightly to allow you to take a smaller big size.
 Where the smaller sizes are flatter to handle high winds better.
 Seam shape increases the windrange, it gives more low end power but also stabilizes the shape at the top end.
 The dacron luff panel and PVC window gives a softer feel with the ability to go neutral allowing the rider to concentrate on the wave and not the sail.
 The aspect ratio has been increased on the bigger sizes to keep the boom shorter and gives more room to maneouvre the sail, allowing to make tighter turns and get closer to the lip.
 As luff length is more important than plain area, higher aspect sails are more efficient so you can rig around 0.3 to 0.7m² smaller than with other brands.